CWood-sdf/pineapple/README.md

 ## Known issues

-There's a the preview doesn't account for screen size, so it can look pretty ugly on a small screen.
+The preview doesn't account for screen size, so it can look pretty ugly on a small screen.

 The VimResize autocmd is not implemented yet, so the preview will not resize with the window.